 - A cohort of students who annually attend the American Academy of Forensic Sciences annual meeting.
 This travel is supported by their fundraising activity and alumni support.

-- Community engagement through fundraising activities and community service by the Forensic Science Club.
-Our students offer the "Haunted Lab", one of the few haunted experiences available during Halloween in the area.
-They also perform science outreach in conjunction with the Dakota Science Center's Science Day each April.
+- Community engagement through fundraising activities and science outreach in conjunction with the Dakota Science Center's Science Day each April.

 Interested in supporting the Forensic Science Program?

 Whether you are a graduate, a forensic science specialist, or an interested citizen, there are numerous ways to support the forensic science program!
 Opportunities exist in the near future and for years to come.
 Consider a few of the possibilities below:

 - Make a Monetary Donation – Your funds create scholarships, support student travel to the annual American Academy of Forensic Sciences meeting, support students who participate in public learning fairs, and provide access to current technology and databases relevant to budding forensic scientists.